-3.3 Emulated TOA Estimates and Conditional Error Regimes
+3.3 Emulated TOA estimates and conditional error regimes

-At each observation time-stamp t_n , one TOA is thus estimated from each synthesized noisy received signal, using a matched filter as described in section 2.2, i.e. by looking for the time shift that maximizes the cross-correlation function between the synthetic received signal $W{s,r}(t_n, \tau)$ and the reference template $w_0(\tau, B)$, with an observation window of 5ns, like in [5], [10].
-The window duration is sufficient to comply with an arrival time corresponding to the maximum distance between two synchronized nodes placed on the same body.
+At each observation time-stamp $t_n$ , TOA estimates are thus estimated from each synthesized noisy received signal, using two kinds of estimators.
+The first one consists of a matched filter, as described in Sect.
+2.2.1, i.e. by looking for the time shift that maximizes the cross-correlation function between the synthetic received signal $W{s,r}(t_n, \tau)$ and the reference template $w_0(\tau, B)$ , within a given observation.
+In our case, the window has a time length of 5 ns like in Di Renzo et al. (2007), Shaban et al. (2010).
+This duration is sufficient to observe an arrival time corresponding to the maximum distance between two synchronized nodes placed on the same body.